georgeherby/PoGoScansWiki/docs/_build/html/_sources/T&C.txt

 .. note::

 	Feel free to share the raid information.
 This is available to all for free so we have no issue with you using the posts to help organise raids in your local Facebook or WhatsApp groups.
-It is just the paid for Pokémon spawns that we take objection to.
+It is just sharing the paid for Pokémon spawns that we take objection to.

 Service Level Agreement
 ########################